Add a disk to a Linux VM

 Lower latency

-In select regions, the disk attach latency has been reduced, so you'll see an improvement of up to 15%.
-This is useful if you have planned/unplanned failovers between VMs, you're scaling your workload, or are running a high scale stateful workload such as Azure Kubernetes Service.
+In select regions, disk attach latency is reduced.
+In those regions, there's an improvement of up to 15%.
+This improvement is useful if you have planned or unplanned failovers between VMs, you're scaling your workload, or you're running a high-scale stateful workload such as Azure Kubernetes Service.
 However, this improvement is limited to the explicit disk attach command, az vm disk attach.
-You won't see the performance improvement if you call a command that may implicitly perform an attach, like az vm update.
+You won't see the performance improvement if you call a command that might implicitly perform an attach, like az vm update.
 You don't need to take any action other than calling the explicit attach command to see this improvement.

 Attach an existing disk